m2dLC/bike-share/README.md

 •	Adding Additional and Necessary Data Series

 ### Data Transformation
-•	Importing Data to SQL & Data Merging
+•	Importing Data to SQL – the monthly files containing the ride data were imported to BigQuery.

-•	Data Manipulation
+•	Merging Data – a new table was created via BigQuery named “annual_trip_2023”.
+January 2023 to October 2023 monthly trip data were merged to “annual_trip_2023” by using the UNION ALL statement.

 ## Analyze
 ## Share
 ## Act